 black.
 Select Main Camera in the Hierarchy.
 In the

-Inspector, go to the Environment section and set the
+Inspector, go to the Camera section and set the

 Background color to black